Great St Bernard Pass: The hospice and the dogs

 A hospice for travellers was founded in 1049 by Saint Bernard of Menthon and came to be named after him in the 16th century, along with the pass.
 It was not the first hospice in the pass.
-Buildings were probably there since the Roman mansio, but the region was not secure and they were destroyed many times.
+Buildings were probably there since the Roman times, but the region was not secure and they were destroyed many times.
 The first concern of the founder of the current monastery was to clear the region of bandits and keep the pass safe for travellers, the role of rescuers developing naturally.
 The hospice later became famous for its use of St Bernard dogs in rescue operations.
 Pope Pius XI confirmed Bernard as patron saint of the Alps in 1923.

 The hospice straddles the highest point of the road, which is in Switzerland.
 Today the modern road for through traffic has been routed around the outside of the monastery buildings to allow some integrity of the grounds.
 The old road may still be seen, above the paved road.
 The hospice occupies two buildings, of 1560 and 1898 (picture, above).
 The Congregation of Canons of the Great Saint Bernard (the monks) also owns the Hôtel de l'Hospice du Grand-St-Bernard, a four-storey building made of grey stone (built in 1899) on the Italian side, which it leases to a private entrepreneur for the provision of hotel services.

 The St Bernards were bred large enough to traverse deep snow and to find lost persons by scent.
 The first evidence that the dogs were in use at the monastery is two paintings dating to 1690 by Salvator Rosa.
 It is often said that they carried small casks of brandy around their necks (although this is only legend), in the belief that the liquor had medicinal properties.